simonborer/OCAS-usability-testing/testplan.md

 ### Scenario

 Users will be asked to complete the application form beginning at <https://www.ontariocolleges.ca/en>, applying to three (3) Ontario colleges.
-They will be provided with any necessary "dummy" information<sup><a target="_self" href="#footnote4">4</a></sup>, including credit card information, OEN, and any other personally identifying information they are not comfortable providing.
-All other information should be their own (but only within the boundaries of their comfort<sup><a target="_self" href="#footnote3">3</a></sup>).
+They will be provided with any necessary "dummy" information<sup><a target="_self" href="#footnote4">4</a></sup>, including credit card information and OEN.
+All other information should be come from the user.

 ### Tasks